A Synapse-Threshold Synergistic Learning Approach for Spiking Neural Networks: Discussion and Conclusion

 To summarize, we developed a synapse-threshold synergistic learning approach for directly training SNNs.
-We have systematically verified that this synergistic learning can not only equip SNNs with competitive accuracy in classification tasks, but also endow them with strong robustness, stable signal transmission and reasonable energy consumption.
+We have systematically verified that this synergistic learning can not only equip SNNs with competitive performance on various datasets with different tasks, but also endow them with strong robustness, stable signal transmission and reasonable energy consumption.
 These findings emphasize that appropriately incorporating biologically-inspired learning mechanism into the training of SNNs can significantly promote their performance, which may provide a promising approach for optimizing existing SNN learning methods.